ska-telescope/ska-itf-te/resources/distribute-ssh-keys/README.md

 In order for this tool to work for you, you must already have `ssh` access to the inventory described in `inventory_ssh_keys`.

+## Project Layout

+### .gitlab-ci.yaml

+Runs `ansible-lint` on the playbook in our Gitlab pipeline.

+### distribute_ssh_keys.yml

+This is the Ansible playbook and contains all the tasks we execute in order to add/remove keys and create/delete users.
+Tasks are executed based on tags and tasks which match the current tag are executed in order.

+### inventory_ssh_keys

+This contains the hosts for which we execute our Ansible playbook.
+They are grouped according to their function and the group names can be used to specify which hosts to execute the playbook for.

+### Makefile

+The `Makefile` contains targets to add/remove keys and create/delete users.

+### ssh_key_vars.yml

+This contains pre-populated variables used in the execution of the playbook.
+In particular, `all_ssh_keys` contains the list of SSH public keys which we can push to hosts and `user_groups_by_host_group` specify which user groups are used on which host groups.
+The SSH keys have been directly copied from the `resources/users/*/.ssh` folders.

 ## Add a key

 To add a configured key in `all_ssh_keys`, run: